 B. What Causes Guilt?

 Many say that guilt arises from something we did or think we did or think we should have done.
-It also includes matters of chance, i.e., my friend loss all of his money and I did not lose anything.
+It also includes matters of chance, i.e., my friend lost all his money, and I did not lose anything.

-All fears cause a degree of guilt with the social fears having strongest connections.
-Strange as it sounds, the lack of fears can also trigger guilt.
+All fears cause a degree of guilt, with the social fears having the most robust connections.
+Strange as it sounds, the lack of fear can also trigger guilt.
 People who were abused or encountered a traumatic event often feel guilt.

-It is apparent that the causes of guilt are extremely broad.
-But the biggest cause is manipulation.
-All governments get what they want by using guilt.
+The causes of guilt are vast.
+However, one of the biggest causes is manipulation, and you can protect yourself against this through education and avoidance.
 All media, social networks, religion, and governments flourish on guilt.
 All movies are riddled with words, phrases, images, and sounds that generate guilt, including those labeled as documentaries.
 The entertainment industry inserts guilt into every romance novel/movie.
 Check out the chapter on Manipulation to learn the various fallacies and techniques.

 C. Conventional Treatment Methods.

-There are many treatments that have shown success.
-When the guilt is so severe that it becomes a phobia, such as obsessive-compulsive disorders (OCD), post-traumatic stress disorder (PTSD), eating disorders, frequent thoughts of suicide, and many others, then professional help is required.
-Putting off treatment can be life threatening and self-help is often inadequate without guidance.
-If you feel that your guilt is over-whelming, do yourself a favor.
+Many treatments have shown success.
+When the guilt is so severe that it becomes a phobia, such as obsessive-compulsive disorders (OCD), post-traumatic stress disorder (PTSD), eating disorders, frequent thoughts of suicide, and many others, professional help is required.
+Putting off treatment can be life-threatening, and self-help is often inadequate.
+If you feel that your guilt is overwhelming, do yourself a favor.
 Seek out professional advice, and do not forget about insurance.

-There are many free clinics, state sponsored programs, and philanthropic organizations that can help.
-There are on-line CBT therapies available such as Talkspace, BetterHelp, ReGain and many others.
-Whenever you deal with health issues, do not over-look the potential for insurance coverage.
+Many free clinics, state-sponsored programs, and philanthropic organizations can help.
+Online CBT therapies such as Talkspace, BetterHelp, ReGain, and many others are available.
+When dealing with health issues, do not overlook the potential for insurance coverage.

-The standard Cognitive-Behavioral Therapy (CBT) is the gold standard in treating fears.
-It is also an effective method in treating guilt.
-The TrIGR therapy is one type of CBT that has been shown to benefit people suffering from PTSD.
+Standard Cognitive-Behavioral Therapy (CBT) is the gold standard in treating fears.
+It is also an effective method of treating guilt.
+TrIGR therapy is one type of CBT that has been shown to benefit people who have PTSD.
 This therapy involves learning the types of guilt, analyzing the thinking errors, and developing recovery plans personal to you.

 What is CBT?
 There are many books and articles on this subject.
 Watching a few Youtube™ videos and Ted talks can be helpful.
 There is an article on 25 CBT techniques and identifies available workshops.